Work in Progress. Don't Judge me...

 Who doesn't love Thoreau?
-From our vantage point, 150 years deeper than he in the industrial landscape, the Transcendentalist poet appears peaceful and grounded by Nature.
+From our vantage point, 150 years deeper in the industrial landscape than he, the Transcendentalist poet appears more peaceful and grounded by Nature.
 He was observant and respectful of "the wild," and when we compare his priorities to our own, Thoreau looks like a sage trying to steer Western society in the right direction.

 But from another perspective (and perspective is what this post is all about), Thoreau can appear naive and superficial.
 When you compare his experience in the American wild to that of the Native American, he comes off as a tourist and his writing seems romanticized.
 Why should we care about his perspective of Nature when an entire race of people lived closer to the subject and had infinitely more to say about it?